Amos Kipeen's recent visit to the school to assess the need

 All the books and guides on local wildlife and conservation recommended by Wildlife Clubs of Kenya and Kenya Wildlife Service.
 This supports the school's active Conservation Club.

 Storybooks and novels in English and Kiswahili for all grades, to build a culture of reading for pleasure and to develop skills in written communication.

 Lenovo laptops, preloaded with locally relevant stories and content.

-We are also hiring staff from TBC to come to the school to train Student Librarians on maintaining the resource and to run reading programs at the school.
-Everything will be purchased in-country, building on the model developed at the Talek Primary Learning Resource Center and Mara Girls Leadership School.
-We will also engage in-country suppliers to build or provide bookshelves and library furniture.
+We are hiring facilitators to come to the school and train Student Librarians on maintaining the resource and running reading programs at the school.
+Everything is purchased in-country, building on the model developed at the Talek Primary Learning Resource Center and Mara Girls Leadership School.
+We're also engaging local suppliers to build or provide bookshelves and library furniture.